Industry 4.0 means that manufacturers around the world are thinking about digital transformation.

 However, despite the ney-sayers, 74% of people feel Smart Factory Technology will be used to streamline internal company processes from shop floor to admin

 So who is right?
 Should we all be rushing to invest in smart technologies ASAP?
-Are they a vital part of your business case for SAP S/4HANA?
+Are they a vital part of your business case for digital transformation?
 Or are they just something that should be implemented on an “as needed basis”?

 No plans for adopting this technology should not be an option.
 Smart manufacturing leads to increases in product quality, reduction in downtime and the ability to make faster more informed decisions.
 Turning your back on it is a King Canute approach which will damage your future competitiveness.